 We bought a townhouse as our first home because it was cheaper than a detached home (and because we LOVED it).
 BUT, we pay a HUGE amount in condo fees each month to maintain our beautiful, but old, townhome complex.

-With the money we spend on condo fees each month, we could hire somebody to come to a detached home and keep up the lawn, garden, and clean our house weekly.
+With the money we spend on condo fees each month, we could hire somebody to keep up the lawn, garden, and clean a detached house weekly.

 In hindsight, it was good to get into the housing market, but if we’d rented for a year or two and saved aggressively, we could have afforded a small home that would not have come with condo fees.